Commonly Googled Health Questions Answered By Doctors

 Published On: June 01, 2018

 We are all guilty of relying on Dr. Google for answers to our health questions.
-Be it innocent ones like, how long does common cold last? to more fatal ones like, Is my headache a symptom of cancer?
+Be it innocent ones like, how long does a common cold last? to more fatal ones like, is my headache a symptom of cancer?

 While Google is a good source to understand health issues and diseases, it’s probably not a great idea to self-diagnose based on Google results.
 As this blog suggests, almost 47% people searching for illnesses on Google are convinced that they have cancer.

 Not all of them, of course, have cancer and yet the panic sets in for those who take Google search to be the last word on all health problems.
-Many even go a step ahead, to look for a cure online too.
+Many even go a step ahead, to look for a cure online.

 All health advice on the internet may not be sound or even useful, as this blog points out, therefore consulting a doctor is always a necessary next step.
 However, we do know that you will not stop Googling your questions and thus, we’ve tried to answer some commonly asked questions on Google with the help of actual doctors.

 P. S - Though these are expert answers, they are not definitive either.
-Nothing can beat directly consulting your doctor, not even this blog post.
+Nothing can beat a direct consultation with your doctor.